Introduction

 1. Burnout

-Young employees keen to impress and work their way up the career ladder in a competitive field are exhausted.
-They work much longer than their contracted hours in an effort to go above and beyond, and they’re paying for it.
-In the US, a recent study found that 23% of employees feel burned out constantly or most of the time, with nearly an extra 45% feeling burned out sometimes.
+Many employees work much longer than their contracted hours to go above and beyond — and they’re paying for it.
+In the US, 23% of employees feel burned out constantly or most of the time, with 45% reporting feeling burned out sometimes.
+Burned out employees are 63% more likely to take time off than their well-rested counterparts, and are also much more likely to seek other jobs.

 3. Presenteeism